WebOrigami/docs/src/content/pattern/representations.md

 title: Data representations
 ---

-Let's use the async graph pattern to tackle a small, common development task:
+Let's use the async tree pattern to tackle a small, common development task:

 > _Our team writes site content in markdown format since that's friendlier than raw HTML.
 We need to convert a folder of markdown files to HTML pages so we can deploy them on our site._